What is Zepatier?

-HCV is an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
-An OI is an that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
+HCV can be an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
+An OI is an that occurs more frequently or is more severe in people with weakened —such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the HIVinfo

 To learn how HIV and HCV are connected, read the HIVinfo HIV and Hepatitis C fact sheet.
 The fact sheet includes information about HCV , prevention, and treatment.

-How is elbasvir/grazoprevir used in people with HIV?
+How is Zepatier used in people with HIV?

-What should I tell my health care provider before taking elbasvir/grazoprevir?
+What should I tell my health care provider before taking Zepatier?

-Before taking elbasvir/grazoprevir, tell your health care provider:
+Before taking Zepatier, tell your health care provider:

-- If you are allergic to elbasvir, grazoprevir, or any other medicines.
+- If you are allergic to any of the medicines in Zepatier (elbasvir or grazoprevir) or any other medicines.

-- About any medical conditions you have or have had, especially (HBV) or problems other than HCV infection.
+- About any medical conditions you have or have had, especially:

 - If you have ever taken any medicine for HCV infection.